TraderNish/Risk-And-Returns-The-Sharpe-Ratio/README.md

 plt.style.use('fivethirtyeight')
 %matplotlib inline

--- Reading in the data
+-- Reading in the data.
+A goal here is to read in the data as a time series by moving the Date column to the index.
+You can load the data using pd.read_csv().
+Make sure you use the parse_dates parameter to set the 'Date' column to datetime64, and the index_col parameter to set the same column as index.

 stock_data = pd.read_csv("datasets/stock_data.csv", parse_dates = ['Date'], index_col = 'Date')